benmeyersUSC/benmeyersUSC.github.io/_posts/2024-11-28-hamming-codes.md

 Diving into the code, we see that we are actually accumulating the answer for which bit may have been flipped on the fly.
 For each P bit and its corresponding set of bits it checks (always including itself), we calculate the sum.
 If that sum is odd, we have an error in this group and **we thus know that the index of the flipped bit will have a weight of 1 in the binary representation of its index**.
 The more rare cases where P bits are flipped (only rare because there will be ~log2(K) P bits, where K is the total bits in the encoded message), only their own Parity check will fail (ie have an odd sum).
 If any other number in their list causes the failure of a given Parity check, it means by definition that it has other powers of 2 as a part of its sum, so other checks will fail too.

-By the end of looping through each P bit and their group, we do not even need any more calculation to *know* exactly where our error was and thus how to fix it.
+By checking each parity group, we can identify the exact location of a single-bit error with no additional computation.
+This elegant solution harnesses the unique properties of binary numbers and parity.
 We harness the fact that a given power of two provides an otherwise unreachable dimension of addition, of a number.
 Whereas multiples of 2 are every other number, the only power of 2 that oscillates that frequently is 2^0.
 While we can add 2 some amount of times to itself to calculate any even number, certainly any power of 2, we can only represent a number in *one* way with binary.
 You cannot say that 8 has 3 times 2^0, we can at most say that it has 1 times 2^0.
 Then we have to talk about 2^1.
 Binary is strict, but such strictness later allows powerful information.
 "Restriction today gives certainty tomorrow" shows itself everywhere in programming.

 #### The Beauty of the Encoding